capripio/lock-my-woocommerce/readme.txt

 == Installation ==

-1. Unzip `food-and-drink-menu.zip`
+1. Unzip `cp-lock-woocommerce.zip`
-2. Upload the contents of `food-and-drink-menu.zip` to the `/wp-content/plugins/` directory
+2. Upload the contents of `cp-lock-woocommerce.zip` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to Admin > WooCommerce > Settings > Lock My WooCommerce (Tab)